Ed-Fi-Exchange-OSS/LMS-Toolkit/utils/amt-integration-tests/README.md

 breaking down an object into a bunch of individual values in Gherkin, which would be more difficult to read.

-:exclamation: please note that some examples in external documentation show the "Given ...
-When ...
-Then" statements separated by a single line break.
-In the current version of the tooling fails in our repository, perhaps because this repo uses LF instead of CRLF.
-Thus you must have two line breaks between these statements.

 Recommended reading:

 * [Pytest-BDD Manual](https://pytest-bdd.readthedocs.io/en/latest/)